FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 # ...
 ```

-All of these build links and then redirect them. `/logout` simply deletes the user's session and then calls the FusionAuth logout endpoint.
-This ensures that both places where the user state is maintained, your application and FusionAuth, have logged out the user.
+All of these build links when called, and then send a redirect to the generated URL.

 > You don't need these routes.
 You could hardcode URLs into the template.
 But doing this makes for a more maintainable application, as well as nicer looking URLs.

-The `/login` route uses the library to build an authorization URL.
-When clicked, the end user will be shown the FusionAuth hosted pages (which are themeable).
+The `/login` route uses the `requests_oauthlib` library to generate a proper authorization URL.
+The parameters for this URL are all defined by the [RFC](https://tools.ietf.org/html/rfc6749).
+When the link is clicked, the end user will be shown the FusionAuth themable hosted pages, where they may log in.

-The `/register` route uses the same library to generate the URL but also modifies it: `registration_url = authorization_url.replace("authorize","register", 1)`.
-What's going on here?
+`/logout` deletes the user's session and calls the FusionAuth `logout` endpoint.
+This ensures that the systems where user state is maintained, your application and FusionAuth, have logged out the user.

-This happens because the registration process in FusionAuth is embedded in an OAuth Authorization Code grant, so takes all the same parameters.
-However, registration is obviously different from authentication, so it's a different URL endpoint.
+The `/register` route uses the `requests_oauthlib` library to generate the URL, just like the `/login` route.
+But it also modifies the URL: `registration_url = authorization_url.replace("authorize","register", 1)`.
+What's going on there?

-This fact means that when someone is finished registering, they are in the same place as if they'd logged in:
+This code works because the registration process in FusionAuth is embedded in an OAuth Authorization Code grant.
+The `register` endpoint takes the same parameters.
+When someone is done registering for an application, they are in the same state as if they'd logged in:

 * A valid `redirect_uri` must be provided.
 * The callback code at the `redirect_uri` can call the `token` endpoint to receive a JWT.
-It also receives the `state` parameter.
+It also receives and should check the `state` parameter.
 * The user is authenticated.

-Let's look at that callback code:
+Let's look at the callback route, which the authorization server, FusionAuth, will redirect the browser to after the user signs in:

 ```python
 #...